hexablock/go-chord/README.md

 A GRPCTransport implementation as been provided.

 ## Additions
-The following features have been added on top of the standard Chord protocol.
+The following features have been added on top of the standard Chord protocol:

 - Vivaldi coordinate tracking to measure inter-vnode latency
-- Additional binary metadata field for each vnode to pass custom information
+- Additional binary metadata field for each vnode to allow a user application to define custom properties

 ### Acknowledgements
 Code has been used from the following libraries: